 After we hung out at my aunts house we headed to my grandma's and grandpa's to see them.
 They were happy to see us as usual and we chatted with them about Easter and life.
 They originally speak Spanish so sometimes the language barrier is a little hard, but I have known them my entire life so usually it is alright.
 They have both lived through huge swaths of history, from growing up on a rural Mexican farm to immigrating to the US to building a successful business.
 Don't forget all of the history that has transpired in the time that they have been alive either.
 As a lover of history it is always wonderful to sit with them.

 Afterwards we headed home and my sister and I watched Avengers.
 Again a simple time spent with family is always a favorite time.
 We then both helped my mom with dinner and when my dad got home from work we had a great Easter dinner of samosa pie, scalloped potatoes, and roasted veggies (a compliment to almost every vegan meal in my opinion).
 The rest of Sunday night I spent lazily relaxing in the warm embrace of a good chair and good show.

-This past week was a real adventure for me and even more evidence of the fact that a great vacation can be had right here at home (even though we went to Santa Barbara it wasn't like it was a strenuous trip or the it was to long).
+This past week was a real adventure for me and even more evidence of the fact that a great vacation can be had right here at home (even though we went to Santa Barbara it wasn't like it was a strenuous trip or that it was too long).
 To me vacation is all about simultaneously breaking the norm and keeping it.
 So big runs and lots of relaxing are a perfect pair.
 Here's to big runs and relaxing!